JECurrie/max-word-frequency/README.md

-## Assignment for Module #2: Calculate Maximum Word Frequency
+## Calculate Maximum Word Frequency

 The overall goal of the assignment is to write a Ruby class and work with attributes, methods, hashes, and arrays.